awsdocs/amazon-connect-admin-guide/doc_source/assign-permssions-to-review-recordings.md

 1. For the manager to listen to recordings that have been redacted, assign **Recorded conversations \(redacted\)** permissions to the security profile\.
 For more information about these permissions, see [Security profile permissions for Contact Lens](permissions-for-contact-lens.md)\.

    The redaction feature is provided as part of Contact Lens for Amazon Connect\.
-For more information, see [About sensitive data redaction in Contact Lens](sensitive-data-redaction.md)\.
+For more information, see [Use sensitive data redaction](sensitive-data-redaction.md)\.

 1. Choose **Save**\.